cybertec-postgresql/generic-plan/README.md

 function or operator (see [the documentation on type conversions][typeconv]).
 In the worst case, type resolution ambiguity can lead to errors.

+`generic_plan` ignores string constants in the statement when searching for parameters, but it does not consider dollar quoting or SQL comments.
+If you have something like `$42` in a comment or a dollar quoted string constant, that will make the function fail.

  [typeconv]: https://www.postgresql.org/docs/current/typeconv.html

 Support